mhongg/reinforcement-learning-openai-gym/README.md

 This project implements 2 reinforcement learning approaches (Deep Q-Learning and TD3) on the environments provided by OpenAI Gym and introduces 3 tricks trying to further improve the base algorithms.

-## Context
-File name ended with "base" = Only base algorithm (DQN/TD3)\
-File name ended with "1"    = Only semi-adaptive batch size is implemented in the base algorithm\
-File name ended with "123"  = All 3 proposed methods are implemented in the base algorithm

 ## Results (unit: average number of episodes throughout 10 trials)
 |                  | Cart Pole | Mountain Car | Lunar Lander | Lunar Lander Continuous |
 |------------------|-----------|--------------|--------------|-------------------------|